blakemcdonald/Random-Click-Points/README.md

 # Random-Click-Points
-Very basic WebGL application in which you click on a location to add a randomly colored 'pixel'.
+A very basic WebGL application in which you click on a location to add a randomly colored 'pixel'.
 Very exciting stuff here!

 # What I Learned